Frosty's HVAC

 Do you repair heat pumps in Dallas?

 Yes.
-Uptown high-rises, Deep Ellum lofts, and many newer North Dallas builds use heat pumps instead of gas furnaces.
-Common heat pump failures include defrost board faults, failed reversing valves, outdoor TXV issues, and electric heat strip failures.
-We service Carrier, Trane, Goodman, Lennox, Rheem, and all major residential brands.
+Uptown high-rises, Deep Ellum lofts, newer Lake Highlands builds, and most Far North Dallas master-plan communities run heat pumps rather than gas furnaces.
+Common Dallas heat pump winter failures: defrost board ($650-$900), reversing valve ($1,200-$1,800), outdoor TXV ($650-$950), electric heat strip elements ($400-$800 each).
+We service Carrier, Trane, Goodman, Lennox, Rheem, and all major residential brands including communicating variable-speed systems.

 Call us or request service online.
 Same-day appointments available for Dallas homeowners during winter cold snaps.
 Flat-rate pricing — no surprises, no hourly charges, no upsell scripts.